Unemployed? 3 Suggestions for a Powerful Executive LinkedIn Profile

 However, there are a few things to keep in mind to make sure your profile is being viewed as much as possible.

-Use the "Career Break" Function or Create a "To Present" Position
+Create a "To Present" Position

-For example, list your title as “Seeking Chief Financial Officer | VP of Finance Position”.
+For example, list your title as “Seeking Chief Financial Officer | VP of Finance Position".
 The company name section can then reflect the industries you are pursuing.
-The content underneath the title and company areas can list conferences you’ve attended, networking events, professional association meetings and educational pursuits you’ve done during this time to maintain your network and knowledge of trends.
+The content underneath the title and company areas can list conferences you've attended, networking events, professional association meetings, and educational pursuits you've done during this time to maintain your network and knowledge of trends.

 Express Value In Your Headline

-The headline is the area of your LinkedIn profile people see first.
-As such, you’ll want to make sure you’re using this section to properly convey the value you can provide for an employer.
+The headline is the area of your LinkedIn profile that people see first.
+As such, you'll want to make sure you're using this section to properly convey the value you can provide for an employer.

 For example, “Software Sales Director who increased company growth from $250M to $1.2B in revenue in 18 months.”